Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** delete
 **Message:** %.dk has been deleted
 **ResData type:** `domain:infData`
-**Trigger:** The domain name has been deleted as the result of another process rather than a registrar-initiated deletion, such as a failure to complete the mandatory ID or data check.
+**Trigger:** The domain name has been deleted as the result of another process rather than a registrar-initiated deletion, such as a failure to complete the mandatory ID or auto-expire.

 <details>
 <summary>Show XML example</summary>